FTE Networks' former CEO, CFO charged with fraud, embezzlement, theft

-NEW YORK, July 15 (Reuters) - Federal and New York prosecutors on Thursday charged two former top executives of FTE Networks Inc (FTNW.A) with several crimes including defrauding the network infrastructure company's auditors and investors, inflating revenue, embezzling money for luxuries, and theft.
+NEW YORK (Reuters) - Federal and New York prosecutors on Thursday charged two former top executives of FTE Networks Inc with several crimes including defrauding the network infrastructure company’s auditors and investors, inflating revenue, embezzling money for luxuries, and theft.

 Former Chief Executive Michael Palleschi and former Chief Financial Officer David Lethem were each charged with securities and wire fraud, improperly influencing audits, identity theft and conspiracy, U.S. Attorney Audrey Strauss in Manhattan said.